This is a guest blog post by Xpand IT, maker of add-ons in the Atlassian Marketplace.

 Choosing a Test Management Platform that allows both requirement and test management will make your team’s life easier and give enhanced visibility into the progress of your projects.

 Jira is great for this purpose, among other things, it:

 - is highly flexible, extensible and can be effortlessly integrated with

 - keeps track of changes, ensures accountability and traceability

-An add-on such as Xray for JIRA facilitates the management of both manual and automated tests, independently of the testing frameworks and automation libraries being used, providing clear visibility of the requirement coverage and test progress at any moment in time.
+An add-on such as Xray for Jira facilitates the management of both manual and automated tests, independently of the testing frameworks and automation libraries being used, providing clear visibility of the requirement coverage and test progress at any moment in time.

 Xray also eases Continuous Integration, no matter what automated testing frameworks you use and your approach to the test pyramid, giving you full visibility of your tests.

-Whether you’re doing manual or automated testing, or a mix of both, it’s important to have a consolidated overview of the status of your requirements and the progress of your testing.
+Whether you’re doing manual testing or automated testing, or a mix of both, it’s important to have a consolidated overview of the status of your requirements and the progress of your testing.
 With a proper test management add-on, you will be able to answer, “Did we test every requirement?
 Have we missed any important features?” and the ultimate question: “Are we ready to go live?”

 Automation and automated tests will help you obtain better software, faster and consistently, and reduce costs along the way.
-And using the proper JIRA add-on will make it manageable.
-Check out this e-book that will help you find and choose the best test management add-on for JIRA.
+And using the proper Jira add-on will make it manageable.
+Check out this e-book that will help you find and choose the best test management add-on for Jira.